ianmartinez/tlell/README.md

 # tlell
-A colorful SVG icon pack
+A colorful SVG icon pack, based off of Tango.